 By default, only an individual user has access to his or her OneDrive.
 Even administrators of the tenant do not have access to users’ OneDrives.
-Cloudiway takes care of the complex tasks of setting up OneDrive permissions.
-In addition, a user’s OneDrive is only provisioned upon their first connection to OneDrive.
+Cloudiway takes care of the complex tasks of provisionning OneDrives and setting up permissions.

 6.1.
 Create your source connector